-Figure~\ref{fig:ideal-fringes-closure-phase} illustrates these relations geometrically.
-The color scale shows the net superposition of the three ideal interfering fringes, $F_{a\lceil a+1\rfloor_3}(\hat{\boldsymbol{s}},\lambda)$, in the image plane shown individually earlier in Figure~\ref{fig:triad-fringes-v2}.
+Figure~\ref{fig:ideal-fringes-closure-phase} illustrates these relations geometrically using image obtained by interfering the three fringes, $F_{a\lceil a+1\rfloor_3}(\hat{\boldsymbol{s}},\lambda)$, shown in Figure~\ref{fig:triad-fringes-v2}.
 The black and gray lines denote the principal and secondary NPCs of the fringes, respectively, with line styles corresponding to those in Figures~\ref{fig:antpos} and \ref{fig:triad-fringes-v2}.
-The $+$ symbol marks the phase center (or the origin) and is denoted by $\mathcal{O}$ in magenta.
-The positional offsets, $\delta s_{a\lceil a+1\rfloor_3}(\lambda)$, of the principal fringe NPCs from the phase center are shown as magenta lines annotated by the corresponding principal visibility phases, $\phi_{a\lceil a+1\rfloor_3}(\lambda)$, obtained using Equation~(\ref{eqn:perpendicular-phase-offset}).
-When the phase center is conveniently chosen to be the intersection of any two of the three principal fringe NPCs (denoted by $\mathcal{O}^\prime$ in red, blue, and brown), the modified visibility phases, $\phi_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, are proportional to the positional offsets, $\delta s_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, of the principal fringe NPCs from the so-chosen phase center shown by the corresponding colored lines, according to Equation~(\ref{eqn:perpendicular-phase-offset-vertex})\footnote{We note that, for a given vertex, there can be flipped or complementary triangles in the image plane from which the closure phase can be derived.
+The $+$ symbol marks the phase centre (or the origin) and is denoted by $\mathcal{O}$ in magenta.
+The principal triangle is shown by the gray shaded region.
+The positional offsets, $\delta s_{a\lceil a+1\rfloor_3}(\lambda)$, of the principal fringe NPCs from the phase centre are shown as magenta lines annotated by the corresponding principal visibility phases, $\phi_{a\lceil a+1\rfloor_3}(\lambda)$, obtained using Equation~(\ref{eqn:perpendicular-phase-offset}).
+When the phase centre is conveniently chosen to be at any of the vertices of the triangle (denoted by $\mathcal{O}^\prime$ in red, blue, and brown), the modified visibility phases, $\phi_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, are proportional to the heights of the triangle, $\delta s_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, drawn from the chosen vertex (phase centre) shown by the corresponding colored lines, according to Equation~(\ref{eqn:perpendicular-phase-offset-vertex})\footnote{We note that, for a given vertex, there can be flipped or complementary triangles in the image plane from which the closure phase can be derived.
 Two of these can be seen to the left and right of the brown $\mathcal{O}^\prime$ vertex in Figure~\ref{fig:ideal-fringes-closure-phase}.
 The sum of the two closure phases from the complementary triangles sharing a vertex must be, by definition, $2\pi$, thereby demonstrating the $2\pi$ ambiguity of phase, encapsulated by $n_{ab}$ following Equation~(\ref{eqn:npc}).}.
-The same equation also implies that each of these modified principal visibility phases, $\phi_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, is equal to the principal closure phase, $\phi_3(\lambda)$, or in general, $\psi_3(\lambda) = \psi_{a\lceil a+1\rfloor_3}^\prime(\lambda), \forall a$ when the $2\pi$ phase ambiguity (represented by $n_{ab}$) is accounted for.
+The same equation also implies that each of these modified principal visibility phases, $\phi_{a\lceil a+1\rfloor_3}^\prime(\lambda)$, is equal to the principal closure phase, $\phi_3(\lambda)$, or in general, $\psi_3(\lambda) = \psi_{a\lceil a+1\rfloor_3}^\prime(\lambda), \forall a$ when the $2\pi$ phase ambiguity (represented by $n_{ab}$) is included.